Center Sponsored Research

 Early major funding was devoted to the development and testing of the Secure Base Scripts Assessment.
 For a better understanding of this work, please see abstracts of the special issue of Attachment and Human Development.

-These articles represent efforts of Harriet and Everett Waters and other independent research teams studying the emergence, maintenance, and implications of attachment representations.
+The articles described on the Stony Brook website represent efforts of Harriet and Everett Waters, their students and other independent research teams studying the emergence, maintenance, and implications of attachment representations.
 Taken together, these studies provide broad support for this new procedure and scoring system.
 The development of this more parsimonious method of assessment of attachment security has enabled researchers to more fully understand and capture important aspects of secure base knowledge for adults and also provide evidence for the relevance of secure base scripts in the socialization of child secure base behavior.

-This has been an important aspect of the overall mission of the CMHP.
-As we better understand the attachment representations that people form in relationship with their child, efforts can be more focused toward increasing responsive parenting.
+This has been an important aspect of the overall mission of the Center.
+As we better understand the attachment representations that people form in relationship with their child, efforts can be more focused on improving parent-child interactions.

 Ainsworth, Blehar, Waters, and Wall.
 PATTERNS OF ATTACHMENT has been reissued in hard and paper binding June 2015.
 Includes new preface and new appendices.
 This is considered to be the fourth most influential of the 20 Studies That Revolutionized Child Psychology.